-- (1) The Commissioner shall schedule a public hearing within 60 days of receipt of the complete petition.
-The Commissioner shall provide notice of the petition and the public hearing to all persons required to be served by Section 7.3 as well as to such other persons as he or she deems appropriate.
-The Commissioner shall also publish notice at the petitioner's expense of the petition and hearing in a local newspaper generally circulating in the area where the farm(s) is located not less than 30 days before the public hearing.
-Such notice shall provide not less than 30 days in which to file written comments on the petition. - (2) The Commissioner shall hold a public hearing in the community in which the farm which is the subject of the petition is located within 60 days of the filing of the petition.
+- (1) The Secretary Commissioner shall schedule a public hearing in the community where the farm(s) subject of the petition is/are located within 60 days of the Secretary's receipt of an affidavit that athe complete petition has been served upon all individuals who are required to be served.
+The Secretary Commissioner shall provide notice of the petition and the public hearing to all persons required to be served by Section 7.35 as well as to such other persons as they he or she deems appropriate.
+The Secretary Commissioner shall also publish notice at the petitioner's expense of the petition and hearing in a local newspaper generally circulating in the area where the farm(s) is located not less than 30 days before the public hearing.
+Such notice shall provide not less than 30 days in which to file written comments on the petition following the hearing. - (2) The Commissioner shall hold a public hearing in the community in which the farm which is the subject of the petition is located within 60 days of the filing of the petition.